 However, sometimes you just have to face the FOP’s XML monster :)

 The FOP’s way of styling elements (text blocks, tables etc.) is almost identical to the CSS.
+But what if you want table cell content centered vertically?
+Probably you will try with something like (CSS way):

 For some compatibility reasons I needed to checkout specific branch or tag in the Git repository using only it’s name (last part without refs/.../ prefix) from a bash script.